docsforadobe/ame-scripting-guide/docs/reference/reference.md

 ### Methods

-- `addCompToBatch(compPath: string, presetPath: string = "", outputPath: string = ""): bool` : Adds
-  the first comp of an After Effects project resp. the first sequence of a Premiere Pro project to the batch.
+- `addCompToBatch(compPath: string, presetPath: string = "", outputPath: string = ""): bool` : Adds the first comp of an After Effects project resp. the first sequence of a Premiere Pro project to the batch.
   - `compPath`: Path to e.g. an After Effects project or Premiere Pro project.
 The first comp resp. sequence will be used.
   - `presetPath`: Optional.
-If presetPath is empty, then the default preset will be applied.
+If `presetPath` is empty, then the default preset will be applied.
   - `outputPath`: Optional.
-If outputPath is empty, then the output file name will be generated based on the comp path.
+If `outputPath` is empty, then the output file name will be generated based on the comp path.
-- `addDLToBatch(projectPath: string, format: string, presetPath: string, guid: string, outputPath: string = ""): scripting object` : Adds e.g. an After Effects comp or Premiere Pro sequence to the batch and returns an EncoderWrapper object.
+- `addDLToBatch(projectPath: string, format: string, presetPath: string, guid: string, outputPath: string = ""): scripting object` : Adds e.g. an After Effects comp or Premiere Pro sequence to the batch and returns an `EncoderWrapper` object.
   - `projectPath`: E.g. Premiere Pro or After Effects project path.
-  - `format`: E.g. ‘H.264’
+  - `format`: E.g. `"H.264"`
   - `presetPath`: Either a preset or a format input must be present.
 If no preset is used then the default preset of the specified format will be applied.
   - `guid`: The unique id of e.g. a Premiere Pro sequence or After Effects composition.
   - `outputPath`: Optional.
-If outputPath is empty, then the output file name will be generated based on the project path.
+If `outputPath` is empty, then the output file name will be generated based on the project path.
-- `addFileSequenceToBatch(containingFolder: string, imagePath: string, presetPath: string, outputPath: string = ""): bool` : Adds
-  an image sequence to the batch.
+- `addFileSequenceToBatch(containingFolder: string, imagePath: string, presetPath: string, outputPath: string = ""): bool` : Adds an image sequence to the batch.
 The images will be sorted in alphabetical order.
   - `containingFolder`: The folder containing image files.
   - `imagePath`: All images from the containing folder with the same extension will be added to the output file.
   - `outputPath`: Optional.
-If outputPath is empty, then the output file name will be generated based on the containingFolder name
+If `outputPath` is empty, then the output file name will be generated based on the containingFolder name
-- `addFileToBatch(filePath: string, format: string, presetPath: string, outputPath: string = ""): scripting object` : Adds
-  a file to the batch and returns an EncoderWrapper object.
+- `addFileToBatch(filePath: string, format: string, presetPath: string, outputPath: string = ""): scripting object` : Adds a file to the batch and returns an `EncoderWrapper` object.
   - `filePath`: File path of a media source.
-  - `format`: E.g. ‘H.264’
+  - `format`: E.g. `"H.264"`
   - `presetPath`: Either a preset or a format input must be present.
 If no preset is used then the default preset of the specified format will be applied.
   - `outputPath`: Optional.
-If outputPath is empty, then the output file name will be generated based on the file path.
+If `outputPath` is empty, then the output file name will be generated based on the file path.
-- `addItemToBatch(sourcePath: string): bool` : Adds a media
-  source to the batch.
+- `addItemToBatch(sourcePath: string): bool` : Adds a media source to the batch.
   - `sourcePath`: Path of the media source.
-- `addTeamProjectsItemToBatch(projectsURL: string, format: string, presetPath: string, outputPath: string): scripting object` : Adds a team project item to the batch and returns an EncoderWrapper object.
+- `addTeamProjectsItemToBatch(projectsURL: string, format: string, presetPath: string, outputPath: string): scripting object` : Adds a team project item to the batch and returns an `EncoderWrapper` object.
   - `projectsURL`: Team Projects URL or Team Projects Snap.
 You can create a tp2snap file in PPro for a ProjectItem via the scripting API saveProjectSnapshot.
-  - `format`: E.g. ‘H.264’
+  - `format`: E.g. `"H.264"`
   - `presetPath`: Either a preset or a format input must be present.
 If no preset is used then the default preset of the specified format will be applied.
 - `addXMLToBatch(xmlPath: string, presetPath: string, outputFolderPath: string = ""): bool` : Adds
   Final Cut Pro xml to the batch.
   - `xmlPath`: Path to a Final Cut Pro xml file.
   - `outputFolderPath`: Optional.
 If outputFolderPath is empty, then the output file name will be generated based on the XML file path.
-- `getDLItemsAtRoot(projectPath: string): array of strings` : Returns
-  the list of GUIDs for objects (sequences/comps) at the top/root level.
+- `getDLItemsAtRoot(projectPath: string): array of strings` : Returns the list of GUIDs for objects (sequences/comps) at the top/root level.
   - `projectPath`: E.g. Premiere Pro or After Effects project path.
-- `stitchFiles(mediaPaths: string, format: string, presetPath: string, outputPath: string): scripting object` : Adds a batch item for the given media and returns an EncoderWrapper object.
+- `stitchFiles(mediaPaths: string, format: string, presetPath: string, outputPath: string): scripting object` : Adds a batch item for the given media and returns an `EncoderWrapper` object.
   - `mediaPaths`: Semicolon delimited list of media paths.
-  - `format`: E.g. ‘H.264’
+  - `format`: E.g. `"H.264"`
   - `presetPath`: Either a preset or a format input must be present.
 If no preset is used then the default preset of the specified format will be applied.
 - `stopBatch(): bool` : Stops the batch.

 <a id="code-samples-9"></a>